Skip to main content

 Chairperson

-Strategic Communications Professional, Co-founder of Thirty32 Media, and Convener of the ROAR Conference empowering women to step into their full power.
+Strategic communications professional, co-founder of Thirty32 Media, and convener of the ROAR Conference empowering women to step into their full power.

 Portrait of Sarah George-Ashiru